ammasum/wsec/README.md

 # wsec
 Nodejs websocket.
-Easy and customize-able
+Easy and customize-able and fast

 # install